 ERAS data supporting transition to residency research initiatives

-In addition, ERAS data are used to support a variety of internal and external research initiatives, including studies promoting diversity and equity in graduate medical education.
+In addition, ERAS data are used to support a variety of internal and external research initiatives, including studies promoting equal opportunity in graduate medical education.

 -